WGBH-MLA/AAPB2/app/views/exhibits/empoderamiento-latino/notes.md

 <a name="49"></a><sup>49</sup> Spanish ‘Sesame Street,’”; Aida Barrera, *Looking for Carrascolendas: From a Child’s World to Award-Winning Television* (Austin: University of Texas Press, 2001).

-<a name="50"></a><sup>50</sup> Chon A. Noriega, “Imagined Borders: Locating Chicano Cinema in America/América," in *The Ethnic Eye: Latino Media Arts*, ed.
+<a name="50"></a><sup>50</sup> Chon A. Noriega, “Imagined Borders: Locating Chicano Cinema in America/América," en *The Ethnic Eye: Latino Media Arts*, ed.
 Chon A. Noriega and Ana M. López (Minneapolis: University of Minnesota Press, 1996), 9.

 <a name="51"></a><sup>51</sup> Jesús Salvador Treviño, *Eyewitness: A Filmmaker’s Memoir of the Chicano Movement* (Houston, TX: Arte Público, 2001), 123.

 <a name="52"></a><sup>52</sup> Noriega, “Imagined Borders,” 11-13; Noriega, *Shot in America*, 150.

-<a name="53"></a><sup>53</sup> Lillian Jiménez, “Moving from the Margin to the Center: Puerto Rican Cinema in New York," in *The Ethnic Eye: Latino Media Arts*, ed.
+<a name="53"></a><sup>53</sup> Lillian Jiménez, “Moving from the Margin to the Center: Puerto Rican Cinema in New York," en *The Ethnic Eye: Latino Media Arts*, ed.
 Chon A. Noriega and Ana M. López (Minneapolis: University of Minnesota Press, 1996), 26.

 <a name="54"></a><sup>54</sup> Noriega, *Shot in America*, 150.